MediaResources and information for journalists and bloggers

 THE TRANSPARENCY PROJECT IN THE MEDIA

 If you are working on a programme, article or feature related to family law or family courts, we may be able to provide a representative for interview who can give a plain english explanation of cases in the news or of legal process, or who can discuss questions of transparency in family courts.

-In the first instance contact Lucy Reed using email@example.com (with Transparency Project in the subject line) and we will try and find someone who is available.
+In the first instance contact us at firstname.lastname@example.org or 07967998226, and we will try and find a team member who is available.

 We do not give legal advice to media organisations or individual writers / publishers, but can explain the basics of the law around privacy in the Family Court.

 For practical information and updates about the Reporting Pilot that is operating in 3 courts throughout 2023, and about attending family court hearings generally, please see our series of Reporting Pilot posts and check out our legal bloggers page which contains a raft of information and resources that will be useful for legal bloggers and journalists alike.
 You may also find it helpful to refer to our Guidance Note – what to do if a reporter attends your hearing, and to provide a copy to judges and lawyers in hearings you are attending.

 MEDIA GUIDE : ATTENDING AND REPORTING FAMILY LAW CASES

 We have produced a short guide for journalists and bloggers, explaining what the rules are around reporting family court proceedings.
 Of course, this guide should never be treated as legal advice, but we hope you think it is helpful.
 Please send any feedback to email@example.com

 Below is an online version of our Media Guide.
 You can also download a PDF version (see right).